OutSystems/docs-odc/src/eap/building-apps/data/sharing.md

 ## Sharing data with external systems

 You share data with external systems by creating and exposing REST services.
-Service Studio provides a simple interface to create and define REST methods in your app.
+ODC Studio provides a simple interface to create and define REST methods in your app.
 The result is a lightweight, fast, and secure JSON-based REST API that follows the industry-standard Swagger specification.
 You configure an external system to consume these methods directly.